akdrishu/AI/README.md

-# AI
-Dsign a 3X3 rubik's cube solver using opencv-python .
-Use kociemba two-phase algorithm to find optimal solution(for any case maximum number of face turns is 20).
-Webcam or mobile camera(conntected by a local network) is used to detect colors .
 # Rubik's Cube Solver
 Dsign a 3X3 rubik's cube solver using opencv-python .
 Use kociemba two-phase algorithm to find optimal solution(for any case maximum number of face turns is 20).